NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 - need to create that variable and make sure we have support in each of the five categories to create estimates.

-- for precipitation, check that it includes snow
+- for precipitation, check that it includes snow (edited to add: IT DOES)
 - would be associated w hospitalizations
 - don't know how related to hosp but we do know it's related to PO
 - make model of CVD and respiratory outcomes separately and see what the